ellis-burgess/BiMMuDa/README.md

 # REvamped MIDI-derived events (REMI)

 REMI is a method for encoding symbolic music into text-based musical events for data analysis and use in machine learning.
-The midi2remi file in this project is taken from [YatinMusic's REMI repository](https://github.com/YatingMusic/remi).
+Files in this project's "remi" subfolder are taken from [YatinMusic's REMI repository](https://github.com/YatingMusic/remi).
 More information about the project can be found in its Github repository, or in its [associatd paper](https://arxiv.org/abs/2002.00212).